AGuyNamedDJ/Hacker-News/README.md

 A homepage similar to Hacker News, that lists all posts.
 A Details page, that shows the complete news content.
 Important note: Right now, there will be no persistent database in our application; we will simply be using a JavaScript array to hold objects in the server's RAM.

+---

+10/27 Lectures with the package json info in the scripts value

+--- Current Locatioin 7.
+Create route w/ list of all post titles & authors